embedthis/ioto-doc/docs/dev/json.md

 cchar *value = jsonGet(json, 0, "weather", "rainy");
 ```

+The second argument (0) in these calls defines the starting point from which to search.
+This is a numeric node ID.
+Don't worry about it for now, but you'll appreciate it later when searching deeper in a JSON tree.

 You can use the *jsonGetInt* and *jsonGetBool* APIs to return data as an integer or boolean data type.

+### Setting Values

 To update or set a value, use the *jsonSet* API: